Blogs

 How long does it take to install a wheelchair ramp?

-Small portable ramps take minutes.
-Just unfold and place them.
-Modular ramps take 1 to 3 days, depending on length.
-Permanent wood ramps need 3 to 5 days because you're building from scratch.
-Add another 1 to 2 weeks if you need permits in Massachusetts.
+Portable ramps install in minutes.
+Modular aluminum ramps take 1 to 3 days, depending on length.
+Permanent wood ramps take 3 to 5 days because the structure is built from scratch.
+Add 1 to 2 weeks for permit approval in most Massachusetts towns.

-How do I keep my ramp safe in Massachusetts winters?
+How do I keep my wheelchair ramp safe in Massachusetts winters?

-Clear snow and ice immediately.
-Don't let it build up.
-Salt your ramp like you salt your walkway.
+Clear snow and ice immediately and do not let it accumulate.
+Salt the ramp the same way you salt your walkway.
 Aluminum ramps with textured surfaces grip better than smooth ones.
-Check that handrails are tight every few months.
-If you've got wood, seal it every spring before the rain starts.
+Check handrail tightness every few months.
+Seal wood ramps every spring before the rain season starts.

 Wheelchair RampWheelchair Lift